 TIP: Place the hooks onto the wall, not on the fabric.

-Starting at the top of the Christmas tree, I hooked the strands of lights then I moved down the tree in a zig-zag pattern until all the hooks where used.
+Starting at the top of the Christmas tree, I hooked the strands of lights, then I moved down the tree in a zig-zag pattern until all the hooks were used.

 Once the lights were installed, I cut a star out of paper.
-My son colored it yellow then I taped the star to the wall at the top of the Christmas tree.
+My son colored it yellow and I taped the star to the wall at the top of the Christmas tree.

 Megan,